ncfpbl/site-source/README.md

 - `index.md` -- backend command structure for home page -- a DO NOT TOUCH
 - `contact.md` -- contact widget.
 Contact information is edited in the `params.toml`
 - Everything else is muted[^show]
+- You can also add to this by creating new `.md` files and specifying the widget and parameters using existing ones as examples.

 ## Odds and Ends